RefrainFr/refrainfr.github.io/_pages/about.md

 ### Why the nickname 'Refrain'?
 - Well... it started out when I was in 10th grade.
 I was tinkering with my last name.
 I came out with the name Refrain because I tend to overdo things, sort of being hyperactive at that time.
 Well, the formulation was changing one of the letters 'r' to 'n' in my last name and making an [anagram](https://en.wikipedia.org/wiki/Anagram) of it.
 Hence, $$\text{Ferrari} \rightarrow \text{Ferrani} \rightarrow \text{Refrain}$$.
 The addition 'Fr' is for Ferrari just because.

+---

+*some things may break me, but I always get back up*

+*new perspective gained, from all the pain and stress*

+*and when I do come back, I'm stronger than ever before*

+*so, kneel down!*

+*([It's Going Down Now](https://youtu.be/2KuWjZD6PBA?si=3I-9gf3qJlu3Uiyv) - Azumi Takahashi, Lotus Juice, ATLUS Sound Team)*